The Last Time I Tried to Get Sober

 14. Who will be my friend?

 In the end it was clear that the majority of my fears were rooted in other people and ultimately, their opinion of me.
-And it’s just none of my business what other people think of us.
+And it’s just none of my business what other people think of me.

 This isn’t about anyone else.
 It isn’t about my family or my friends or customers or acquaintances.
 It’s about me and my health and the way I want to live my life.